cheshrkat/buttondivtutorial/readme.md

 * `/source/index.css`
 * `/source/index.js`

 Look for `TUTORIAL` in each file for hints on where you need to edit.
-Re-run `npm test` after each edit.
+Re-run `npm testdiv` after each edit.

-Since this isn't a JavaScript tutorial, the very basic functionality of counting clicks has been done for you;

-You don't have to run the server to work on the files, they can be loaded directly from your hard drive.
-The tests do run in the server, so don't have the server running when you run the tests.
+You don't have to run the server to work on the files, they can be loaded directly from your system drive.

-### Guided process to complete the tutorial
+## Guided process to complete the tutorial

 Each heading corresponds to a test.
 The order of test results may vary from the order of the tutorial, but this does not change the results.

-#### Does the DIV accept click events and increment the counter?
+### Does the DIV accept click events and increment the counter?

 Let's start with the basics - making the `div` do something.
 Since JavaScript isn't really the focus of this tutorial, find the `divCounter` function and uncomment the line that activates the counter.
 This should get your first test to pass as you can now click the `div` to increment the counter.

 Note that the `div` is set up to call a function instead of just performing the action within the event listener.
 This is more code than the `button`, for reasons that will be apparent later.

-#### Has the DIV been set to the role of button?
+### Has the DIV been set to the role of button?

 Just because it acts like a button doesn't mean assisitive technology recognises it as a button.
 In the HTML you need to set the ARIA `role` to `button` so assistive technology know to treat the `div` element as though it was a `button`.

 Background: [MDN: ARIA button role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role)

-#### Does the DIV's layout work the same as a button's layout?
+### Does the DIV's layout work the same as a button's layout?

 You have probably noticed by now that the `div` is stretching to the full width of your solution, while the `button` shrinks to fit the text.
 This is because the default styles for the two elements are different: `div` is a block element, while `button` is an inline-block element.